-On Sunday, November 19th from 1:30- 2:30 PM, we’ll be discussing The Westing Game by Ellen Raskin in the Readers’ Theater!
+On Sunday, January 21st from 1:30- 2:30 PM, we’ll be discussing Floors by Patrick Carman in the Readers’ Theater!
 Ask at the Children’s Desk for a copy.
 This program is for ages 8-12 years-old!
 Registration required.
 Call (785) 843-3833 or register in person at the Children’s Desk.

 It’s the Jack and Annie fan club!
-We’re meeting on Saturday, November 11th from 3:30- 4:30 PM in the Readers’ Theater.
-Join us for crafts and fun with a historical twist about book #41, Moonlight on the Magic Flute.
+We’re meeting on Saturday, January 13th from 3:30- 4:30 PM in the Readers’ Theater.
+Join us for crafts and fun with a historical twist about book #3, Mummies in the Morning.
 Program is for ages 5-8!
 Register for clubs at the children’s desk or call 785-843-3833.

 Posted On: Aug 29, 2017 In: In the Spotlight

 I’ll be honest, until this year I had never participated in a book club.
 In theory, they’re right up my alley.
 I work at a library.
 I’ve always worked in bookstores.
 Reading = good.
 Discussions = good.
 But joining a book club can be a little intimidating.

 Apart from leaving the comfort of my home, which as a rule I only leave to work or shop for groceries, it’s a time commitment.
 There are only 24 hours in a day and when eight of those are spent playing video games, time just gets away from you.
 Who knew?

 For those of you in a similar time crunch–legitimate or self imposed–the library is launching our first documentary club, Doc Discussions.
 It’s as easy as “book” clubs get.
 Step one: an hour and a half (more or less) commitment to watch one of the best documentaries around.
 Step two: Come talk about it in an hour long gab sesh at the library.
 Doesn’t get more efficient than that.

 Posted On: May 5, 2017 In: In the Spotlight